0plus1/create-react-app-starter/README.md

 ### Create React App Starter
-0plus1 one way of working with react
+A way of working with react

 ### INSTALL